 Pastors who truly love their churches will stay on if they are convinced it is the best thing for the ministry or move on if they are convinced that that would be the best thing for the ministry.
 They’re obsessed with Jesus’ kingdom, not their own.

-A pastor who deserves to be followed inspires others with a faith and enthusiasm that is long-term and genuine.
+5. Inspires others with a faith and enthusiasm that is long-term and genuine.

 Just about anybody can pump up some enthusiasm for a short sprint.
 Can you keep it going, because you have learned to rejoice in the Lord and enjoy Christ, for the whole marathon?

-A pastor who deserves to be followed has demonstrated skill in the nuts and bolts aspects of leadership.
+6. Has demonstrated skill in the nuts and bolts aspects of leadership.

 Leadership begins with a discontent with the present and a dream of a better future.
 That’s the fun part, but it’s just the beginning.
 As a friend concluded a few years back, “the trouble with this leadership stuff is that eventually it deteriorates into hard work.”